madhanpotluri/data-engineer-assignment/README.md

 **Used:** Apache Spark for distributed data processing

 For small datasets, regular Python works fine.
-But when you're dealing with IoT data that can generate millions of records, Spark processes data in chunks (handles datasets larger than RAM), processes multiple files in parallel, automatically redistributes work if a node crashes, and scales horizontally without rewriting code.
+But when you're dealing with IoT data that can generate millions of records, Spark processes data in chunks (handles datasets larger than RAM), processes multiple files in parallel, automatically redistributes work if a node crashes, scales horizontally without rewriting code, and has dynamic schema inference - if new sensor parameters or columns get added, the pipeline adapts automatically without code changes.

 ### Why separate Spark Master and Worker nodes?